WHAT TO EXPECT

 All our services seek to help people connect to Jesus as their Lord and Saviour, grow in their love for him as his disciples,

-We enjoy a prayer book service each week, with the 4th Sunday of the month sharing in Lord’s Supper together.
-On the fifth Sunday of the month we hold a Morning Prayer service.
+We enjoy a prayer book service each week, with the 4th Sunday of the month sharing in the Lord’s Supper together.
+On the 5th Sunday of the month we hold a Morning Prayer service.
 There is a genuine warmth of friendship and fellowship amongst our congregation members.
 On the 1st Sunday of the month we also enjoy 'Tea N Toast' together after the service.

-A down to earth service of 65-75 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life you’ll feel right at home.
+A down-to-earth service of 60-70 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life, you’ll feel right at home.

-The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
-The service is followed by morning tea (non COVID times), which is a great time for building relationships.
+The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format (which is also livestreamed).
+The service is followed by morning tea, which is a great time for building relationships.
 On the 1st Sunday of the month we have lunch together in the hall - all are welcome.

 Donald Robinson Village, Kirrawee

 Sunday@5 church is all about relationships, with God and with one another.
-These services are currently paused due to COVID-19.
-While recognisably “Anglican”, it is also very deliberately welcoming of people from all denominations and backgrounds.
+While recognisably “Anglican”, it is also very welcoming of people from all denominations and backgrounds.
 There is a high level of involvement from the DRV community, with an intention to connect out in to the local and global community with the love of Jesus.
-Our service is currently on YouTube at 5pm each Sunday during the Sydney lockdown, accessible here: https://www.youtube.com/c/StJohnsSutherland
+Visitors are welcome, under COVID guidelines.